Posted by Victoria Emens, Solicitor

 If you think you need help with any of the issues above you now have the correct terminology.
 But searching online, even with the right search terms, is no substitute for full and proper legal advice.
 Our family law team is specialist and experienced and we make sure you get realistic, pragmatic and cost effective advice at what we recognise is one of the most difficult times of your life.

-To speak to an experienced family solicitor contact Kit O' Brien from our family law team
+To speak to an experienced family solicitor contact our family law team on

 Family law solicitors who combine expertise with understanding